 Teaching

 The faculty member seeks above all to be an effective teacher and scholar.
 To that end the Administration and the AAUP-FA have agreed that effective teaching requires continuing attention to the faculty member’s pedagogical methods, classroom presentation, and student engagement.
+Consistent with the University’s commitment to an equitable and inclusive teaching and learning environment, the University shall recognize the accomplishments of faculty members that pursue pedagogical methods, classroom presentation, and student engagement strategies that reflect this commitment.
+However, this provision is not intended to create or substitute any new requirements under the standards governing promotion and tenure as detailed in Article 6.02 of this Agreement.
 Also important is the faculty member’s commitment to be accessible to students outside the classroom.
-Representative examples of such activities include advisement, academic discussions and for counseling and mentoring students about research, career choices and professional interests.
-Representative examples of research mentoring include independent studies, directed readings, theses and dissertations.
+Representative examples of such activities include advisement, academic discussions, facilitations of co-curricular and extra-curricular learning opportunities, and for counseling and mentoring students about research, career choices and professional interests.
+Representative examples of research mentoring include independent studies, unassigned research mentoring and/or project mentoring, directed readings, theses and dissertations.
 The faculty member is expected as a matter of course to be available to his/her students and to discharge his/her responsibilities for student advisement in a conscientious, professional and considerate manner.
 Paragraph 9.22 of this Agreement sets forth the basic obligations of the faculty in this respect.
 When requested to do so, the faculty member shall participate in preparing, administering and grading comprehensive examinations.

 Research and Scholarship

 The faculty member recognizes that effective research and scholarship enhances teaching and the reputation of the University and the faculty member accepts the obligation to develop, improve and demonstrate scholarly competence.
 Faculty members are expected to be active in research and scholarship.
-In the College of Professional Studies and in the University Libraries, faculty members are expected to engage in professional development, unless a faculty member in the College of Professional Studies has elected to engage in research and scholarship commensurate with faculty elsewhere at the University (see Appendix
+Consistent with the University’s commitment to creating an equitable and inclusive teaching and learning environment, the University shall acknowledge faculty members that demonstrate research and scholarship that reflects this commitment.
+However, this provision is not intended to create or substitute any new requirements under the standards governing promotion and tenure as detailed in Article 6.02 of this Agreement.
+In the Collins College of Professional Studies and in the University Libraries, faculty members are expected to engage in professional development, unless a faculty member in the Collins College of Professional Studies has elected to engage in research and scholarship commensurate with faculty elsewhere at the University (see Appendix J).
+Consistent with the University’s commitment to creating an equitable and inclusive teaching and learning environment, the University shall recognize faculty members in the Collins College of Professional Studies that engage in professional development opportunities that reflect this commitment.

 Service

 In keeping with the significant and appropriate involvement of the faculty in the academic governance of the University, the faculty member recognizes the obligation to develop, support and enhance the life of the University by participating in department, college and University committees and organizations whose work is essential to improving the quality of the University as an institution of higher learning.
 This includes attending appropriate meetings and evaluating and updating courses and programs to maintain their quality, relevance and viability.
+Consistent with the University’s commitment to creating an equitable and inclusive teaching and learning environment, the University shall recognize faculty members that participate in University or community groups, councils, committees and centers whose work reflects this commitment.
+However, this provision is not intended to create or substitute any new requirements under the standards governing promotion and tenure as detailed in Article 6.02 of this Agreement.